Landmark day for Saudi women as kingdom’s controversial driving ban ends

+Mona Al-Fares, a doctor, was in her car before midnight, waiting for the ban to lift before setting off through the streets of Jeddah with her husband and children.

+“I feel like I’m surprised — am I really driving in my own country?
+I feel happy, relieved.
+I feel like I’m free,” she told CNN.

-The landmark step will free many women from the constraints of needing to use public transportation or hire a male driver to travel even small distances, allowing many more to join the workforce.
+The step, first announced last September, will liberate many women from the constraints of needing to hire a male driver to travel even small distances, allowing many more to join the workforce, grow their own businesses and explore the kingdom.

 Hiring women is a key part of Saudi Arabia’s ambitious plan to overhaul its economy, known as Vision 2030.
 The reform agenda is being spearheaded by Crown Prince Mohammed bin Salman.

-When the decision to lift the ban was announced last September, many women reacted with joy, hailing the new capacity it would give them to work, grow their own businesses and explore the kingdom — although many other restrictions on women’s everyday lives remain in place.

-The kingdom has already issued its first driver’s licenses to a handful of Saudi women, in exchange for ones they acquired while overseas.
+The kingdom had already issued its first driver’s licenses to a handful of Saudi women, in exchange for ones they acquired while overseas.

 It also staged events last week in the cities of Riyadh, Dammam, Jeddah and Tabuk to raise awareness of road safety, traffic laws and safe driving habits.
 Women who were new to driving could try out driving simulators and practice parking.